Electricity Laws and Incentives in California

 • Recommend actions to increase the deployment of ZEV infrastructure through the Low Carbon Fuel Standard;

-• Support and recommend policies that will facilitate the installation of EV infrastructure in homes and businesses; and
+• Support and recommend policies that will facilitate the installation of EV chargers in homes and businesses; and

 • Ensure EV charging and hydrogen fueling are affordable and accessible to all drivers.